Sustainable Forestry Management & Entailed Practices

 - track changes and receive regular problem area alerts;

-- detect and report illegal logging with satellite-based deforestation maps;
+- detect and report illegal logging and forest fragmentation with satellite-based deforestation maps;

 - compare planned and actual tree felling scope;